Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Enhancing Maritime Transmission Efficiency

-Specifically, in contrast to terrestrial networks, user behavior characteristics are useful in MCNs to improve its transmission efficiency, since most marine users, such as passenger ships and cargo vessels, follow specific shipping lanes \cite{p1515}--\cite{p1518}.
-The authors in \cite{p352} constructed a model of ship encounter probability, and used the model to analyze the data delivery ratio.
-The authors in \cite{p353} proposed an architecture of delay-tolerant MCNs where the AIS is integrated to obtain the trip-related data of ships, and optimized the routing performance utilizing ship contact opportunities.
+In contrast to terrestrial networks, user behaviour characteristics are useful in MCNs to improve its transmission efficiency, since most marine users, such as passenger ships and cargo vessels, follow specific shipping lanes \cite{p1515}--\cite{p1518}.
+The authors in \cite{p352} derived a model of ship encounter probability and used the model to analyse the data delivery ratio.
+The authors in \cite{p353} proposed an architecture of delay-tolerant MCNs where the AIS is integrated to obtain the trip-related data of ships, and they optimized the routing performance utilizing ship contact opportunities.
 In \cite{p503} and \cite{p355}, the authors proposed energy-and-content-aware scheduling algorithms for video uploading in MCNs based on the deterministic network topology and the ship route traces, respectively.

-The studies in Section IV.A have suggested that maritime channels consist of only a few strong propagation paths due to the limited number of scatterers, making the large-scale channel fading more dominant.
-Thus, it is a promising way to allocate resources with the large-scale CSI, which can be conveniently acquired from the location information in the MCN \cite{p1517}.
-Previous studies have explored the performance gain achieved by power allocation \cite{p2101} and user scheduling \cite{p2102} techniques with only large-scale CSI, and suggested that coordinated transmissions with large-scale CSI have a bright prospect in practical MIMO or distributed MIMO systems to improve the spectral efficiency and energy efficiency \cite{p2103}.
+The studies in Section III.A have suggested that maritime channels consist of only a few strong propagation paths due to the limited number of scatterers, making the large-scale channel fading more dominant.
+Thus, it is promising to allocate resources using the large-scale CSI only, which can be conveniently acquired from the location information in the MCN \cite{p1517}.
+Previous studies have explored the performance gain achieved by power allocation \cite{p2101} and user scheduling \cite{p2102} techniques using only large-scale CSI and suggested that coordinated transmission with large-scale CSI is effective in practical MIMO or distributed MIMO systems to improve the spectral efficiency and energy efficiency \cite{p2103}.

-Since the electromagnetic propagation environment over the sea is susceptible to sea surface conditions and atmospheric conditions, the future MCNs should be able to perceive environmental information, such as the sea level, temperature, humidity, wind speed, etc., to make more accurate prediction of the CSI, and intelligently adopt more efficient transmission techniques to utilize the dynamic changes of maritime channels.
+In Table IV, we summarize the technologies to enhance transmission efficiency for MCNs, as well as the unique characteristics of maritime communications that have been utilized.
+From the table, we can see that it is promising to utilize the unique features of MCNs in terms of electromagnetic propagation environment, service requirement and vessel movement for more efficient transmission.
+Specifically, since maritime channels are susceptible to sea surface conditions and atmospheric conditions, future MCNs need to be able to perceive environmental information, such as the sea level, temperature, humidity, and wind speed, to make more accurate prediction of the CSI and then intelligently utilize the dynamic changes of maritime channels for more efficient transmission.